apache/cloudstack-ec2stack/README.md

     $ docker pull cloudstack/cloudstack-ec2stack

 Run an interactive container and configure ec2stack for your CloudStack endpoint.
-Be careful to use 0.0.0.0 as the address for ec2stack server.
+Be careful to use 0.0.0.0 as the bind address for ec2stack server.

-    $ docker run -t -i cloudstack/ec2stack ec2stack-configure
+    $ docker run -ti cloudstack/cloudstack-ec2stack ec2stack-configure

 Commit the configured container into a new image specific to your cloud.